If you enjoy Japanese style (wafu) pasta, you’d love this Ume Shiso Pasta where simple ingredients bring out the best of a dish.

 Have you tried Japanese style (wafu) pasta before?
-Japanese style pasta are very popular in Japan, but outside of Japan they are typically not offered in Japanese restaurants.
-I’ve received many requests for Japanese style pasta recipes from readers and today I’m going to share a popular wafu pasta recipe, Ume Shiso Pasta.
+Japanese-style pasta is very popular in Japan, but outside of Japan they are typically not offered in Japanese restaurants.
+I’ve received many requests for Japanese-style pasta recipes from readers and today I’m going to share a popular wafu pasta recipe, Ume Shiso Pasta.

 - 2 cloves garlic

-- 2 Tbsp. olive oil (1 Tbsp. for non stick pan)
+- 2 Tbsp extra-virgin olive oil (1 Tbsp for non stick pan)

 - Meanwhile, roll up shiso leaves and julienne into thin strips.

 - Slice garlic and discard the bottom part of buna shimeji mushrooms.

 - Remove a seed from umeboshi and discard.
 Then mince into small pieces.